 Not everyone needs a Medicare supplement policy.
 If you have certain other types of health coverage, the gaps in your Medicare coverage may already be covered.
 You probably don’t need Medicare supplement insurance if:

-- you belong to a Medicare Advantage plan
+- you belong to a Medicare Advantage plan (you are not allowed to have both)

 - Medicaid or the Qualified Medicare Beneficiary (QMB) Program pays your Medicare premiums and other out-of-pocket costs.